Decomposition of multiple packings with subquadratic union complexity: Introduction

 There are some standard measures of complexity for families of geometric objects, used in bounding the computational complexity of various algorithms in motion planning, computer vision, and geometric transversal theory.
 A \emph{simple arc} with respect to a finite family $\calX$ of sets is a Jordan arc whose interior is entirely contained in or disjoint from every set in $\calX$.
 The \emph{union boundary complexity} of $\calX$ is the minimum number of simple arcs whose union is the boundary of $\bigcup\calX$.
 A related measure of complexity is the number of \emph{holes} in $\bigcup\calX$, that is, bounded arc-connected components of $\setR^2\setminus\bigcup\calX$.
-For families $\calX$ of simply connected compact sets, the number of holes is bounded from above by half of the union boundary complexity.
+The number of holes is bounded from above by the union boundary complexity.
 However, for some families of geometric objects, the number of holes in the union can be much smaller than the union boundary complexity.

-We prove that for any fixed $k$, every $k$-fold packing of simply connected compact sets in the plane, the union of any $n$ of which determines a subquadratic number of holes, can be decomposed into a bounded number of packings.
+We prove that for any fixed $k$, every $k$-fold packing by arc-connected compact sets in the plane, the union of any $n$ of which determines a subquadratic number of holes, can be decomposed into a bounded number of packings.